cloudtruth/kubetruth/examples/inception/README.md

-# Using kubetruth to deploy
+# Using kubetruth to configure kubetruth

 This example uses kubetruth to configure kubetruth by creating kubetruth ProjectMapping CRDs from the CloudTruth project named kubetruth.